MicrosoftDocs/microsoft-salescopilot-docs/articles/buy-license.md

 # Buy Copilot for Sales

-Microsoft Copilot for Sales is an AI assistant for sellers in Microsoft 365.
+Microsoft 365 Copilot for Sales is an AI assistant for sellers in Microsoft 365.
 It connects to sales solutions to provide next-generation AI and customer relationship management (CRM) platform updates and insights across productivity workflows.
-Subscriptions are licensed per user and include access to Copilot for Microsoft 365.
+Subscriptions are licensed per user and include access to Microsoft 365 Copilot.

 You can buy Copilot for Sales through the following sources: